dinodiver/mitchtorkelson/_posts/2023-05-05-waterquality-masonboro.md

 ![In Situ Data Study Site](/mitchtorkelson/assets/img/for_posts/masonboro-studysite.png) *Figure: The path of our in-situ data collection at the mouth of the Masonboro Inlet.*

-## Importance of In-Situ Data
+## Results
-This 3D method of data collection is vital for a comprehensive understanding of local water quality and aids significantly in environmental conservation efforts.
-The detailed maps created from this data show spatial patterns and variations that are not always apparent in surface measurements alone.
-By integrating this information with satellite data, we improve our understanding of the estuarine processes and can monitor the health of the ecosystem more effectively.
+Our 3D in-situ data collection method provides a comprehensive understanding of local water quality, crucial for environmental conservation.
+Initial analyses show significant spatial and temporal variability in indicators like chlorophyll a and salinity.
+The detailed maps created from this data reveal clear patterns and hotspots of environmental change, illustrating variations not apparent in surface measurements alone.
+By integrating these findings with satellite data, we enhance our understanding of estuarine processes and improve the monitoring of the ecosystem's health and productivity.

 ![Chlorophyll a Data](/mitchtorkelson/assets/img/for_posts/chl.gif)
 *Figure: Linearly interpolated chlorophyll a measurements collected along the transects.*